 A piece of meat from McDonald’s or Burger King is going to cost a lot less than a piece of meat from a Ruth’s Chris or some other high end steakhouse.
 However, is the fast food hamburger better tasting than the Ruth’s Chris steak?

-If you want low cost and quick service fast food will be the way to go.
-If you want something that tastes excellent it’s going to take a while, and it’s going to cost a lot more.
+If you want low cost and quick service, then fast food will be the way to go.
+If you want something that tastes excellent then it’s going to take a while, and it’s going to cost a lot more.

 If you were spending the day with your child or grand child, or if you just needed to grab a quick bite to eat you might want to go to McDonald’s or some other fast food place.